Code-Institute-Submissions/eHand/docs/testing.md

     memberships.models.

 * :hammer: TEST:
-    * I expect that when i am a free member, the upgrade page gives me the option to upgrade.
+    * I expect that when I am a free member, the upgrade page gives me the option to upgrade.
 * :clipboard: RESULT:
     * Option to select premium is always available to a free member.